Ernyoke/certified-aws-devops-professional/03-resilient-cloud-solutions/ecs.md

 - EC2 instances run the ECS agent which is a Docker container
 - The ECS agents register the instance to the ECS cluster
 - The EC2 instances run a special AMI made specifically for ECS

+## ECS Launch Types

+- EC2 Launch Type:
+    - We must provision and maintain the infrastructure (EC2 instances)
+    - Each EC2 instance must run the ECS Agent to register itself to the ECS Cluster
+    - AWS takes care to starting/stopping containers
+- Fargate Launch Type:
+    - We do not provision the infrastructure (no EC2 instances to manage)
+    - It is considered to by serverless offering
+    - We just have to create task definitions and AWS will run our containers

+## ECS - IAM Roles for ECS

+- EC2 Instance Profile (EC2 LaunchType only):
+    - Used by the ECS agent
+    - The ECS agent Makes API calls to the ECS service
+    - The ECS agent can send container logs to CloudWatch
+    - It has to pull Docker images from ECR
+    - It can reference sensitive data from Secrets Manager or SSM Parameter Store
+- ECS Task Role (valid for both EC2 and Fargate LaunchTypes):
+    - IAM Role attached to the ECS tasks
+    - Allows each task to have a specific role
+    - We can use different roles different ECS Services we run
+    - Task Roles are defined in the task definition

+## ECS Load Balancer Integration

+- Application Load Balancer is supported for most use cases
+- Network Load Balancer is recommended for high throughput/high performance use case, **or to pair with AWS PrivateLink** (used for private integration with the API Gateway)
+- Classic Load Balancer is supported but not recommended.
+It does not provide any advanced features and it does not support Fargate

 ## ECS Task Definition